Skip to content

 Related: knife recommender, flour compare, oil comparison, pantry restock.

-What's the right size for bread?
-5.5 qt round for 500g boule.
-4.5 qt for smaller country loaves.
-7.25 qt is too big for bread.
+What's the right size for sourdough bread?
+5.5 qt round for a standard 500g-flour boule.
+4.5 qt works for smaller country loaves (350-400g flour).
+7.25 qt is too wide — the loaf spreads instead of rising up.
+If you bake batards (oval loaves), consider a 5.5 qt oval Dutch oven.

 More free tools